RomanLut/hx-esp32-cam-fpv/README.md

 # Wifi channel

 Default wifi channel is set to 7.
 3…7 seems to be the best setting, because antennas are tuned for the middle range.
-F.e. in my experiments, channel 11 barely works with AR9271 and esp32s3sense stock antenna.
+F.e. in my experiments, channel 11 barely works with **AR9271** and **esp32s3sense** stock antenna.

 ## Wifi rate

-24MBit seems to be a sweet spot which provides high bandwidth and range.
+24Mbps seems to be a sweet spot which provides high bandwidth and range.

-Lowering bandwidth to 12mBit seems to not provide any range improvement; reception still drops at -83dB.
+Lowering bandwidth to 12Mbps seems to not provide any range improvement; reception still drops at -83dB.

-Increasing bandwidth to 36mBit allows to send less compressed frames, but decreases range to 600m.
-36mBit bandwidth is not fully used because practical maximum **ESP32** bandwidth seems to be 1.2 Megabytess per second.
-Maximum SD write speed 1.2Mb/sec should also be considered here for the air uint DVR.
+Increasing bandwidth to 36Mbps allows to send less compressed frames, but decreases range to 600m.
+36Mbps bandwidth is not fully used because practical maximum **ESP32** bandwidth seems to be 1.5 Mb/sec.
+Maximum SD write speed 1.2Mb/sec should also be considered here for the air unit DVR.

-todo: test mcs modes
-** TODO**

 ## Wifi interferrence

 Wifi channel is shared beetween multiple clients.
 In crowded area, bandwith can be significanly lower then expected.
 While tested on table at home, **esp32-cam-fpv** can show ~5FPS due to low bandwidth and high packet loss; this is normal.

-Note than UAV in the air will sense carrier of all Wifi routers around and share wifi channel bandwidth with them (Carrier-sense multiple access with collision avoidance (CSMA/CA) https://www.geeksforgeeks.org/carrier-sense-multiple-access-csma/ )
+Note than UAV in the air will sense carrier of all Wifi routers around and share wifi channel bandwidth with them (See **Carrier-sense multiple access with collision avoidance (CSMA/CA)** https://www.geeksforgeeks.org/carrier-sense-multiple-access-csma/ )

 ## DVR

-Class 10 SD Card is required for air unit.
+Class 10 SD Card is required for the air unit.
 Maximum supported size is 32MB.
 Should be formatted to FAT32.
 The quality of recording is the same on air and ground; no recompression is done (obviously, GS recording does not contain lost frames).

 **ESP32** can work with SD card in 4bit and 1bit mode.
 1bit mode is chosen to free few pins.
 4bit mode seems to provide little benefit (1.4Mb/sec write speed instead of 1.2Mb/sec).